patrickxrivera/node-telegram-bot/README.md

 # MVP List

+- [x] Render search options on start
-- [ ] Render search options on start
+- [x] Render search options on start
-- [ ] Allow user to search by member and role
+- [x] Allow usere to search by member and role
-- [ ] Visualize one member
+- [x] Visualize one member at a time
-- [ ] Ensure social media accounts are deep linked on mobile
+- [x] Ensure social media accounts are deep linked on mobile
-- [ ] Add commands for all social media platforms that links to members accounts
+- [x] Add commands for all social media platforms that links to member's accounts
-- [ ] Render all commands when an unknown query is received
+- [x] Render all commands when an unknown query is received
-- [ ] Display list of commands on open
+- [x] Display list of commands on open
-- [ ] Spice it up with emoji's
+- [x] Spice it up with emoji's

 # Future Roadmap